 - Service Tag: BBDFH77DF

 - Origin: California

 Then, complete the information on the warranty of the model:

 - Maintenance Instruction: Sample Instruction

 Next, fill in the metadata on the processor model.
 To read about metadata, proceed here.

 - CPU Cores [Real Value]: 8

 Finally, fill out any additional information about the model and then save the newly created model.
-To create the Items on the basis of this model, go to Items Delivery section.
+To create the Items on the basis of this model, go to Adding New Device section.